Rkoost/Py3BR/README.md

 conda activate myenv
 ```

-To install, navigate to the root directory of the repository and run
+To install in the environment, navigate to the root directory of the repository and run
 ```python
 python setup.py install
 ```